whoIsImai/whoIsImai/README.md

  ## Hey there 👋
  ### I'm **Letlhogonolo** 💫 a full-stack developer with a passion for building apps that solve real-world problems.
-Whether it's creating seamless user experiences or developing innovative solutions, I love turning ideas into functional, impactful software.
+Creating seamless user experiences or developing innovative solutions, I turn ideas into functional, impactful software.

 I have experience working with a variety of technologies, including: